 A current US initiative describes occupational fatigue of nurses as 'an important and prevalent nurse capacity-depleting factor in healthcare systems'.
-Steege et al. emphasise that addressing occupational fatigue in nursing requires 'strategic management and high-level decision-making as well as daily management through operational and tactical actions' [3].
+Steege et al. emphasise that addressing occupational fatigue in nursing requires 'strategic management and high-level decision-making as well as daily management through operational and tactical actions' [23].

-This Chapter works through a practical way to make fatigue and shift work management happen (Figure 4), based on the approach first implemented in the global aviation industry [4] and now expanding across a range of other sectors.
+This chapter works through a practical way to make fatigue and shift work management happen, based on the approach first implemented in the global aviation industry [4] and now expanding across a range of other sectors.
 It has the strength that it focuses on how to manage fatigue risk by integrating it into existing systems and processes wherever possible, rather than providing general guidance on what needs to be achieved.
+A Fatigue and Shift Work Management System (FSMS) has four essential components.